brotatotes/bht-automation/bht gen 3/Galatians/Chapter 1/Galatians 1 24 bht.md

 ### John Calvin:
-1. "This was an evident proof that his ministry was approved by all the churches of Judea, and approved in such a manner, that they broke out into admiration and praise of the wonderful power of God."
+1. "Thus he indirectly reproves their malice, by showing that their venom and slanders could have no other effect than to hide the glory of God."
-2. "Thus he indirectly reproves their malice, by showing that their venom and slanders could have no other effect than to hide the glory of God."
+2. "When we behold men adorned with the gifts of God, such is our depravity, or ingratitude, or proneness to superstition, that we worship them as gods, unmindful of Him by whom those gifts were bestowed."
 3. "These words remind us, on the contrary, to lift up our eyes to the Great Author, and to ascribe to Him what is his own, while they at the same time inform us that an occasion of offering praise to God was furnished by the change produced on Paul, from being an enemy to becoming a minister of Christ."

 ### Philip Schaff: